Nutrition volunteer Khin Khin Htwe is supporting women in her community to provide their children with healthy, nourishing food.

 “I did nothing before this project.
 Now I support 63 women.
 Thanks to the project, now we know how to weigh and measure children and keep them healthy.”

 “Supporting women to breastfeed is the best part of my job,” Khin Khin Htwe explains.
 “After a child is born, I visit the mother and share my knowledge with her at home.
-Women have to breastfeed within one hour of birth,” she explains, as this is when babies receive colostrum – a nutrient-rich form of breastmilk that is vital for the health of newborns.
+Women have to breastfeed within an hour of birth,” she explains, as this is when babies receive colostrum – a nutrient-rich form of breastmilk that is vital for the health of newborns.

 Just 24% of women in Myanmar breastfeed exclusively for the first 6 months of a child’s life, as recommended by the World Health Organisation.